nspcast/htotw/content/posts/2015-02-18-episode-82-when-will-alabama-get-with-the-times.md

 ---
-title: Episode 82 – When will Alabama get with the times?
+title: AN 82 – When will Alabama get with the times?
 author: Dustin
 type: post
 date: 2015-02-19T06:00:00+00:00